Milbro Model Railways, site logo.

 WINDSOR MODELS

 Windsor Models Company locomotives sometimes turn up on Ebay or from dealers, but I do not necessarily always find it easy to identify them with certainty.
 Their earlier models generally seem to be of tinplate, while later on they were made in nickel silver.
-One standard feature was the use of a brass footplate edging section running along the locos below the footplate on each side (although other companies also used this feature from time to time).
-This practice was mentioned in Windsor catalogues, and the firm also offered to build bodies in brass if requested.
-As far as I can tell, the tank locos generally would have had simply-designed fixed frames below the bodies at front and rear (as with LMC), although when an owner changed the mechanism the replacement unit was sometimes sited within new full-length brass frames (and the original fixed tinplate or nickel sections might be removed).
+One standard feature was the use of a brass footplate edging section running along the locos below the footplate on each side (although other companies also used this feature from time to time, and I think nickel silver might be substituted for brass by Windsor in some later cases).
+This practice of an edging section was mentioned in Windsor catalogues, and the firm also offered to build bodies in brass if requested.
+As far as I can tell, the tank locos would often have had simply-designed fixed frames sections below the bodies at front and rear (as with LMC), although when an owner changed the mechanism the replacement unit was sometimes sited within new full-length brass frames (and the original fixed tinplate or nickel sections might be removed).
+The use of nickel silver by vintage model makers might sometimes mean a lighter style of building, and this may have applied to some late Windsor locos.

 Someone wanting to collect relatively inexpensive vintage models of good quality could well choose this company, although time and determined searching might be needed to assemble a solid group of examples.
 Recently, however, prices have risen as Windsor engines have become more appreciated.
 In the past, like some standard tank engines of the LMC range, Windsor locos might be improved, enhanced, adapted or repainted by enthusiasts, offering a way of achieving even more realistic representations of diverse prototypes at very reasonable prices.
 Many Windsor engines must have given long and useful service on layouts.
 In addition, the company could build excellent special order items, and some of these appear amongst the examples below.
-In the post-war years the proprietor of Windsor Models created several engines for the well-known Sherwood layout, an 0 gauge railway that featured frequently in the model railway press.
+In the post-war years the proprietor of Windsor Models (Leslie Forrest) created several engines for the well-known Sherwood layout, an 0 gauge railway that featured frequently in the model railway press.
 Reference is made again to this layout below.
+It had a long history, and was covered in articles in the 1930s as well as through the post-war years.
+For Leslie Forrest there was a continuity of client here, as Windsor Models had supplied locos for this layout in the 1930s too (see Lewis, J., 'Lovely - but what's the provenance ?', Newsletter of the Bassett-Lowke Society, May 2024, 34, 2, pages 24-26).

 It seems that a variety of clockwork and electric mechanisms were used over the years of production (including Bassett-Lowke clockwork mechanisms and Leeds Model Company electric ones).
 The firm sometimes put four-wheel clockwork mechanisms into locos with six driving wheels.
 This might sometimes have been to make a cost saving, but it could also enable a more accurate model where the builder wanted to create daylight under the boiler.
 We comment further on this below.